mattjohnpowell/Titans-MAC/README.md

 ## Overview

 Titan-MAC is a PyTorch implementation of a novel neural network architecture inspired by the Titans model, incorporating a unique long-term memory mechanism.
 This allows the model to retain and utilize information over extended sequences, enhancing its ability to learn complex patterns and generate coherent text.
-The core innovation is the **Memory as Context (MAC)** module, which enables the network to dynamically query and integrate information from its learned memory into its current processing.
+The core innovation is the **Memory as Context (MAC)** module, which enables the network to dynamically query and integrate information from its learned memory into its current processing. **This is a really quick implementation, do NOT expect much from it**

 ## Key Features